Kinetus/comma_serde_urlencoded/README.md

 comma_serde_urlencoded
 ======================

-[`serde_urlencoded`] with support for serialization of sequences and tuples in comma separated format.
+[`serde_urlencoded`] with support for serialization and deserialization of sequences and tuples in comma separated format.

 Installation
 ============